External storage

-Chevereto maps each image to the corresponding storage server using the given Storage URL, which acts as a base URL to locate that file.
+Chevereto maps external storage uploads to the corresponding external storage server using the given Storage URL as a base URL to locate that file in the external storage.

 Is recommended that you use URLs that match your domain so try to take advantage of using a CNAME record (opens new window).